EwenG/replique.el/README.md

 Clojure and Clojurescript vars can be removed using the `replique/remove-var`.
 The `replique/remove-var` command prompts for the var to be removed amongs all the vars of the current buffer's namespace or the current REPL namespace if the current buffer is the REPL.
 Removing a var also remove all the mappings (ie. :require :refer) to the var from all namespaces.

+## Reloading a file and all its dependencies

+The `replique/reload-all` interactive command can be used to reload a file and, recursively, all its dependencies.
+In Clojure, this is the same than using the `:reload-all` option of `clojure.core/require`.
+In Clojurescript, the `:reload-all` option of `cljs.core/require` does not work and thus Replique implements its own logic.

 ## Using Replique with [org-mode](http://orgmode.org/manual/Evaluating-code-blocks.html)

 ### Emacs setup